Chitwan

 Merging with Prithvi Narayan Shah’s Nepal:

-BS 1834: Chitwan was deemed as a loophole in the security of Nepal valley (Kathmandu) as the British could use it for a possible attack.
-As per the advice of Prince Bahadur Shah, exiled to Betiah, and the order of King Pratap Singh Shah, AbhimanSingh basnyat, RamKrishna Kunwar and Parath Bhandari captured the Kabilaspuri Gadi on 3rd Shrawan 1834.
-Someshwor was won on 26th Shrawan.
-Ramkrishna Kunwar was posted in Upar Dang gadi, to look after the whole of Chitwan.
-But on chaitra 3, 1835, the tanahu state, inclusive of Chitwan, was recaptured by H harkumar Dutta Sen. Ramkrishna Kunwar escaped to Gorkha.
-Finally, it was on 12th Baishak of 1836 that it was annexed by Nepalese troops, under the plan of Bahadur Shah.
+BS 1834: Chitwan was deemed as a loophole in the security of Nepal Valley (Kathmandu) as the British could use it for a possible attack.
+As per the advice of Prince Bahadur Shah, exiled to Betiah, and the order of King Pratap Singh Shah, AbhimanSingh Basnyat, RamKrishna Kunwar and Parath Bhandari captured the Kabilaspuri Gadi on 3rd Shrawan 1834.
+Someshwor was won on the 26th Shrawan.

 Rana Regime (1903-2007 B.S.)

-The area of Sanjautkot started being called Tandi.
-The irrigation in Jutpani and Dhungrekhola was done during this Period.
-It became prime hunting ground during this period, & the Ranas made roads, elephant shelters & Kasara Camp for this.
-It is said of Chandra Shumsher that he gathered 428 elephants during the visit of the Prince of Wales.
-Malaria had reached epidemic proportions in this are.
-People charged with treasour used to be sent to the jungles here as a punishment.
+People charged with treasure used to be sent to the jungles here as a punishment.
 Bhou Singh, who played against Jung Bahadur Rana was one of the many who faced this.
-Jung Bahadur had excused the tax for 7 yrs to all those who farmed the jungles here & Chandra Shumsher had declared freedom to the slaves who could reside in Chitwan jungles.
+Jung Bahadur had excused the tax for 7 years to all those who farmed the jungles here & Chandra Shumsher had declared freedom to the slaves who could reside in the Chitwan jungles.
 But no one did so.

 Leave a Comment